DmitriyLogunov/bash-mov-to-mp4/README.md

 `./encode.sh photos/2017 photos/mov`

-# Known issues
+# Known limitation

-* Source folder cannot be an absolute path or any path up in the tree from the current directory (i.e. having ../ in the path ).
+* Video source folder should be down the tree from the current directory (i.e. source cannot have ../ in the path ) and can't be an absolute path.
 This is because script will not be able to create matching subfolder in the destination folder.

-Workaround is to create a symlink in the current directory to the desired path and reference it instead of the real path.
+Workaround is to run this script from any folder above, or from the video source folder, or create a symlink to the source path down the directory tree and reference it instead of the real path.